He started out a couch-surfing throwaway. One day, a painting of his would sell for the highest price ever for an American artist at a public...

 When Paul Gauguin visited Tahiti in the 1890’s was he a genius in search of paradise, or a seedy sex tourist?

-Gauguin did not lack for confidence.
-I am a great artist, and I know it, he boasted in a letter in to his wife, but in his lifetime, his paintings sold poorly.
+Paul Gauguin did not lack confidence.
+‘I am a great artist, and I know it’ – he boasted in a letter in to his wife, but in his lifetime, his paintings sold poorly.
 By 1890 his career had stalled.
 He was producing very little art and was making no money to support his children.
 His wife Mette had abandoned him and taken the children.

 He became convinced that he should head to French Polynesia, to escape to an untainted world, far from his personal and financial difficulties.
-Like many white westerners, he dreamt of the fantasy paradise.
+Like many white Westerners, he dreamt of the fantasy paradise.
 Gauguin was fascinated by accounts of Tahiti’s culture and religion – these stories fired his imagination.
 Sadly the culture he sought had already been ravaged by missionaries and the diseases of the colonial invader.

-The son of a political journalist and a prominent feminist, the trajectory of Gauguin’s personal life is perhaps surprising.
+The son of a political journalist and a prominent feminist, the trajectory of Paul Gauguin’s personal life is perhaps surprising.
 He was clearly driven by an intense desire to explore the art and culture of Tahiti.
 But equally, he seems to have been driven by a desire to escape from social conventions and morality.

 To look at one of the Tahiti paintings, there is no denying the exquisite rendering of those golden skins set against the complementary rich blues and greens of the tropical glade.
 His scenes depicting Tahitian life are considered possibly his finest works.
-But after that gasp of sensual delight upon seeing the work, we must remember that these brown-skinned nudes were more than just Gauguin’s models – they were his sex slaves.
+But after that gasp of sensual delight upon seeing the work, we must remember that these brown-skinned nudes were more than just Paul Gauguin’s models – they were his sex slaves.
 Whilst in Tahiti, Gauguin slept with countless women.
 He married three times and infected all with syphilis.
 One of his brides was aged 13, two were aged 14.